-Accepting or giving occasional gifts, meals, or entertainment with business partners is allowed under some circumstances.
-However, we must act in a manner consistent with our core values, various laws that govern our actions, and contract requirements.
+Accepting or giving occasional gifts or entertainment with business partners is allowed under some circumstances.
+However, we must act in a manner consistent with our core values, the various laws that govern our actions and our contract requirements.
 Any gift that could create an obligation or influence the business relationship should never be offered, provided or accepted.

-AECOM employees should never affirmatively request a gift from another party.
-Our customers, suppliers, and the public at-large should know that our employees' judgment is not for sale.
-For these reasons, we may only offer, provide or accept gifts, meals or entertainment in accordance with applicable law and our gift and entertainment policies or after first consulting with In-House Counsel.
+AECOM employees should never request a gift from another party.
+Our customers, suppliers and the public at large should know that our employees' judgment is not for sale.
+For these reasons, we may only offer, provide or accept gifts or entertainment in accordance with applicable law and our enterprise, group and regional gift and entertainment policies and procedures.

-We must never offer, provide, or accept these courtesies if:
+We must never offer, provide or accept these courtesies if:

-- It is illegal under any applicable laws or regulations. - It is to or from an organization with which we are involved in an active procurement. - It is part of an agreement to do or accept anything in return. - It could influence the recipient or the recipient's organization in any business dealings. - It is cash or cash equivalent, such as gift cards or certificates, loans, stock, stock options, etc. - It is entertainment that is sexually oriented, offensive, in poor taste or otherwise violates AECOM's commitment to mutual respect. - It would violate any law, regulation, rule or the standards of the recipient's organization. - It could be construed to be a bribe or a kickback. - It might reasonably be interpreted as a reward for preferential treatment, actual or perceived, or as creating an obligation on the other party. - It is lavish or extravagant. - It happens on a frequent basis.
+- It is illegal under any applicable laws or regulations. - It is part of an agreement to do or accept anything in return. - It could influence the recipient or the recipient's organization in any business dealings. - It is cash or cash equivalent, such as gift cards or certificates, loans, stock, stock options, etc. - It is entertainment that is sexually oriented, offensive, in poor taste or otherwise violates AECOM's commitment to mutual respect.

+- It would violate any law, regulation, rule or the standards of the recipient's organization. - It could be construed as a bribe or a kickback. - It might reasonably be interpreted as a reward for preferential treatment, actual or perceived, or as creating an obligation on the other party. - It is lavish or extravagant. - It happens frequently.